Freeman on the land movement: Beliefs

-Exemption from jurisdiction
+Claimed exemption from jurisdiction

 A number of arguments are employed to claim immunity from law.
 These arguments are described in Meads v.
 Meads as "magic hats", as a reference to the fact that many pseudolegal tactics resemble magic rituals more than actual law.

 Many freemen beliefs are based on idiosyncratic interpretations of admiralty or maritime law, which the freemen claim govern the commercial world.
 These beliefs stem from fringe interpretations of various nautical-sounding terms, such as ownership, citizenship, dock, or birth (berth) certificate.
 Freemen refer to the court as a ship and the court's occupants as passengers, and may claim that those leaving are "men overboard".

 Freemen will try to claim common law (as opposed to admiralty law) jurisdiction by asking "Do you have a claim against me?"
 This, they contend, removes their consent to be governed by admiralty law and turns the court into a common law court, so that proceedings would have to go forward according to their version of common law.
 This procedure has never been successfully used.

 Freemen will often not accept legal representation, believing that to do so would mean contracting with the state.
 They believe that the United Kingdom and Canada are now operating in bankruptcy and are therefore under admiralty law.
 They believe that since the abolition of the gold standard, currencies are backed not by gold but by the people (or the "legal fiction of their persons").

-British Freemen describe persons as creditors of the UK corporation.
-Therefore, a court is a place of business, and a summons is an invitation to discuss the matter at hand, with no powers to require attendance or compliance.
+British freemen describe people as creditors of the UK corporation.
+Therefore, they claim, a court is a place of business, and a summons is an invitation to discuss the matter at hand, with no powers to require attendance or compliance.
 They may believe that the government controls secret bank accounts in their name as part of this theory, which may be accessed to pay off debts.

-One tactic commonly used by the freeman on the land movement to make themselves immune from jurisdiction is the so-called "Notice of Understanding, Intent, and Claim of Right" (also abbreviated as "NOUICR"), a type of pseudolegal document to be delivered to government actors, which purportedly allows its users to "opt out" of state obligations while maintaining or creating the rights they desire.
+One document commonly used by the freeman on the land movement to claim immunity from jurisdiction is the so-called "Notice of Understanding, Intent, and Claim of Right" (also abbreviated as "NOUICR"), a type of pseudolegal document to be delivered to government actors, which purportedly allows its users to "opt out" of state obligations while maintaining or creating the rights they desire.
 Menard created the original NOUICR template, which was later adapted and revised by many other freemen "gurus" to expand the rights claimed in the document or to make it appear more authoritative.
 Freemen on the land believe that such documents will make them immune from prosecution or from state sanction.
 The signed document, often notarised, is sent to the King and possibly other authorities such as the Prime Minister and police chiefs.
 It usually begins with the words "Whereas it is my understanding" and goes on to state the freemen's understanding of the law and their lack of consent to it.